callumjones/fg-spillovers/README.md

 ## Estimation

 The estimation is conducted by running the script `run_mcmc` in the `/Matlab` folder.
-The output of the estimation -- the posterior draws of the parameters and lower bound durations -- are stored in the `output` subfolder under the file `mhall-05-Mar-2020_estimatechis.mat`.
+The output of the estimation -- the posterior draws of the parameters and lower bound durations -- are stored in the `/output` subfolder under the file `mhall-05-Mar-2020_estimatechis.mat`.

 ## Figures